Compressed air dryer

 Compressed air dryers are special types of filter systems that are specifically designed to remove the water that is inherent in compressed air.
-The process of compressing air raises its temperature and concentrates atmospheric contaminants, primarily water vapor.
-Consequently, the compressed air is generally at an elevated temperature and 100% relative humidity.
-As the compressed air cools, water vapor condenses into the tank(s), pipes, hoses and tools that are downstream from the compressor.
-Water vapor is removed from compressed air to prevent condensation from occurring and to prevent moisture from interfering in sensitive industrial processes.
+The compression of air raises its temperature and concentrates atmospheric contaminants, primarily water vapor, as resulting in air with elevated temperature and 100% relative humidity.
+As the compressed air cools down, water vapor condenses into the tank(s), pipes, hoses and tools connected downstream from the compressor which may be damaging.
+Therefore water vapor is removed from compressed air to prevent condensation from occurring and to prevent moisture from interfering in sensitive industrial processes.